diku-dk/su-guides/guides/CSharpStyle.md

 Use spaces to space out the syntactical elements along a line.
 In particular, you should:

-* Use a space before any opening parentheses that is part of a statement (e.g., argument list, `for`- or `if`- statement condition).
+* Use a space before any opening parentheses that is not part of an argument list. (e.g., `for`- or `if`- statement condition).
-* Use a space before an opening brace.
+* Use a space before an opening curly brace.
 * Use a space after each parameter in a parameter list.
 * Have a space on each side of an infix operator.